Abu Hurayra

+non-Sunni scholars, including several Shia scholars, have regarded Abu Hurayra as unreliable and a teller of lies.

 Life

 Ancestry

 Abu Hurairah's personal name (ism) is unknown, and so is his father's.
 The most popular opinion, voiced by Al-Dhahabi and Ibn Hajar al-Asqalani, is that it was 'Abd al-Raḥmān ibn Ṣakhr (عبد الرحمن بن صخر).
 According to Al-Dhahabi, Abu Hurairah hailed from the prominent Banu Daws clan of the Arab tribe of Zahran, and was born in the region of Al-Bahah.
 Ibn Hajar al-Asqalani traced the lineage of the Banu Daws to Azd, a Nabatean ancestor of the southern Arabs, through Zahran.
 Al-Qalqashandi reported the Zahran as a descendant of Khalid ibn Nasr, while Ibn Hazm reported Zahran was a descendant of Malik ibn Nasr, a Qahtanite.
 Hadith narrations record Muhammad as having a favorable view of the Banu Daws, who viewed them on par with his tribe, the Quraysh, the Ansar of Medina, and Banu Thaqif.

 Conversion to Islam and life in Medina

-Abu Hurairah embraced Islam through Tufayl ibn 'Amr, the chieftain of his tribe.
+Abu Hurairah embraced Islam through Tufayl ibn 'Amr, the chieftain of his tribe in 629, 7AH.
 Tufayl had returned to his village after meeting Muhammad in Mecca and converting to Islam in its early years.
-Abu Hurairah was one of the first to accept Islam, unlike the majority of Tufayl's tribesmen who embraced Islam later.
-Abu Hurairah accompanied Tufayl to Mecca to meet Muhammad who renamed him Abdurrahman.
+Abu Hurairah was one of the first to accept Islam from his tribe, unlike the majority of Tufayl's tribesmen who embraced Islam later.
+Abu Hurairah accompanied Tufayl to Madina to meet Muhammad who renamed him Abdurrahman.
 It was said that he found a stray kitten, so he took it in his sleeve, which is the reason he was named Abu Hurairah (father of the kitten).

 After the hijrah (migration to Medina), Abu Hurairah became one of the inhabitants of the Suffah.
 Abu Hurairah stuck closely to Muhammad, and went on expeditions and journeys with him.
 Abu Hurairah was recorded as having participated in the Expedition of Dhat al-Riqa, which took place in Najd in the year 4 AH or 5 AH.
 The consensus of Muslim scholars considers Abu Hurairah's military career as having begun after the Battle of Khaybar, after which he was present in the Battle of Mu'tah, during the Conquest of Mecca, at Hunayn, and in the Expedition of Tabuk.
-Later, Abu Hurairah were sent as a muezzin to al-Ala al-Hadhrami in Bahrayn.
+Later, Abu Hurairah was sent as a muezzin to al-Ala al-Hadhrami in Bahrayn.